 Entry Mats – Another important way to stop outdoor pollutants from coming into our homes is to incorporate door mats at all entrances.
 It is best to have a weather proof mat at the outside of the door as the first line of defense, and a large interior mat inside the door to grab any last pieces of dirt from our shoes.
 Dirt is contaminated with pesticides, bacteria and heavy metals, and these pollutants get into our air when brought into the home.

 Filter the Air – Dust and particulate matter will find their way into our homes and create lung irritation.
 This is especially concerning for people with already compromised lung health.
-Providing an air purifier with a HEPA filter will reduce our exposure to the particles.
-Wood stoves are a big source of creating particulate matter so consider investing in an air purifier if one is used regularly.
+Providing an air filter will reduce our exposure to the particles.
+Wood stoves are a big source of creating particulate matter so consider investing in an air filter if one is used regularly.

 Test For Radon – Radon is a naturally occurring radioactive, odorless gas that can cause lung cancer.
 Radon comes from the ground and will usually be at its highest amount in the lowest level of a house.
 Testing for radon is easy and a kit can be purchased from a hardware store, then mailed to a lab to be tested.
 If levels are high, there are multiple options for lowering radon levels.

 Don’t Smoke In or Near a Home – This should go without saying, but cigarette smoke pollutes the air and is linked to cancer.
 It is best to avoid having cigarette smoke in or near our homes.
 If there is, or was, a smoker in the home, be sure to have the air ducts cleaned to eliminate the spread of the contaminants.